open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 An SDK MUST feature-detect this rather than infer it from the version and command line, which disagree in both directions: `NODE_OPTIONS` can enable or disable it without appearing in `process.execArgv`, and worker threads may be created with a different `execArgv` than the main thread.
-Inferring "on" when it is off is the dangerous direction — the SDK keeps working from JavaScript's point of view while the CPED slot is never written, so the profiler sees a record that nothing updates.
-A direct probe (asking native code what is in the CPED slot during a `run()`) tests the exact slot readers depend on.

 The schema also presumes the V8 Node.js builds by default: 64-bit, pointer compression off, the V8 sandbox off.
 This fixes V8's object layout; "The V8